SamadBallaj1/applied-ai-music-agent/README.md

 ## Reflection

 Biggest lesson: the agent is only as good as the data underneath.
 The agent code worked.
-Most fails came from the catalog being small and unbalanced.
-The validation tool was the surprise — same model, same prompt, very different output once the agent had to check its own work.
+Most fails came from the catalog being small and unbalanced

-## Limits and risks

-- Catalog is only 20 songs.
-- Depends on OpenAI's API.
-Friendly error if it fails.
-- No defense against prompt injection.

 See [model_card.md](model_card.md) for the full reflection on bias, misuse, and AI collaboration.